kotlin-orm/ktorm/hexo-docs/source/en/operators.md

 }
 ```

 **Normal operator functions:** There are many limits overloading Kotlin's built-in operators.
 For example, the `equals` function is restricted to return `Boolean` values only, but Ktorm's operator functions need to return SQL expressions, so Ktorm provides another function `eq` for us to implement equality comparisons.
-Besides of this, there are also many operators that doesn't exist in Kotlin, such as like, Ktorm provides a `like` function for string matching in SQL.
-Here is the implementation of `like` function, these group of functions are generally marked with an infix keyword:
+Additionally, there are also many operators that doesn't exist in Kotlin, such as like, Ktorm provides a `like` function for string matching in SQL.
+Here is the implementation of the `like` function, and these group of functions are generally marked with an infix keyword:

 ```kotlin
 infix fun ColumnDeclaring<*>.like(argument: String): BinaryExpression<Boolean> {